 Instilling Managing Skills

 A tremendous aspect of working under a charismatic leader is that they help us hone our skills by mirroring theirs.
 An effective not only drives people toward achieving organizational goals but also focuses on employees.
-He/she ensure that employees learn along the way and polish their skills and capabilities.
+He/she ensures that employees learn along the way and polish their skills and capabilities.
 If your leader isn’t inculcating various skills in you, then you probably need to switch organizations.
 In today’s time, employees develop and prosper by developing their abilities with the help of supervisors.
 With a leader teaching you various managerial and leadership skills, you will see a positive change in your potential career development.
+Through skills tracking an employee can determine what skills they need to acquire to move to the next level in their work experience for future promotions.

 Building your strengths